 I feel very confident teaching anything English-related: grammar, writing (I teach grammar, writing, essay, and ACT English at an SAT prep company), literature, test prep (I do quite a bit of SAT prep), vocabulary, reading comprehension, and college admissions work.

 It's important for me to get to know each student's strengths and weaknesses, and to proceed from there to improve skills.
 English allows for different approaches and styles, and experience has taught me how I like them completed, and how other teachers' expectations may differ.

 As I have learned from my other teaching experiences, I continue to find that I am not perfect, that students teach me as much as I teach them, and that I love what I do.
 Since retiring in February 2014 from teaching high school English full-time, I have really enjoyed tutoring all aspects of English instruction.
 I loved teaching high school, and I am finding tutoring just as enjoyable.
-I am meeting many new, interesting people, and I am teaching students of
+I am meeting many new, interesting people, and I am teaching students of all ages now.

 Don has the right temperament to motivate, evaluate, and key in on the skills my son needs.
 After the first lesson, my son feels more comfortable with the writing analysis project.
 We will continue to have Don work on writing skills so that our son can improve his concepts and strategies.

 Don well-planned his lessons.
 He reviewed my son's essay thoroughly, identified the areas that need improvement, and explained to him patiently.
 Don always asks for feedback after every lesson and adjusts the lesson plans accordingly.
 The tutoring was definitely constructive and helped my son continue to excel at school.

 Very happy with the tutoring services that are provided by Don.
 He is great with my son and very patient.
 Good parent follow-up.
 He always follows up with an email on what he went over and asks if there is anything that I would like for him go over with my son.
 Always on time and wastes no time in getting right to the planned lessons.